Perennial Challenges: It Isn’t Easy Being Green

 While berries are able to set a succession of blooms–which helps reduce the risk of total crop loss–tree fruits have only one crop per season, though planting different varieties with different bloom and ripening periods can help diffuse the risk.
 Late frosts, a hail storm or myriad other challenges can eliminate the entire harvest for the season.
 And, making the dance even more complex, the harvest window and “shelf life” of berries can be measured in hours, not the days or weeks of other crops.

 Anne and Chuck Geyer are experienced, knowledgable farmers, who understand the responsibility they carry for providing healthy and nutritious food for their community, a safe workplace for their employees, and caring custodians of their land and the diverse community of pollinators and resident wildlife with which they share their fields.

-Whether Farmer Chuck is protecting his beloved trees from blooming too early by applying a coat of white latex paint (it helps reflect the sun and keeps the trunks from warming) or spraying to prevent the growth of molds and mildew after a rainy spell, the mindset for the farm is prevention and minimal intervention.
+Whether Farmer Chuck is protecting his beloved trees from blooming too early by applying a coat of white latex paint (it helps reflect the sun and keeps the trunks from warming) or spraying with to prevent the growth of molds and mildew after a rainy spell, the mindset for the farm is that healthy, natural soils grow healthy plants which require the minimum amount of intervention.

 Where Would We Bee Without Our Pollinators?

 We hope we never find out, that’s for sure.
 In addition to the lively hives of European honeybees, expertly maintained for us by Robert Cunningham of Goldenrod Farm, our fields are home to myriad native pollinators, including many other types of bees, butterflies, moths, birds, bats, beetles and other insects.
 One factor that makes the Agriberry Farm fields such a haven for pollinators is the diversity of plantings, surrounded by native woodlands: the blooms start in early spring with the peaches, and don’t stop until the red raspberries are done with the first hard frost, typically in October or November.